Approaches to Leadership Development

 ‘If you want one year of prosperity grow grain, if you want ten years of prosperity grow trees, but if you want 100 years of prosperity grow people.’
 Chinese Proverb.

-Next HR Forum – Thursday 21 March
+Next HR Forum – Date to be confirmed

 Previous forums have focused on employee engagement, happiness, viral change and mindfulness and are detailed below.